IliaIdakiev/hg-resolvers/README.md

 Here we depend on clicking the button for the resolver to fetch the data and present it.
 But we can also extend our directive with a property `resolveOnInit = true;` that will trigger a resolve on init.

-*NOTE: resolveOnInit only works when we don't have a resolve container (see the example bellow this one) and with ResolverConfig.Default (check out resolve config info if you don't understand this)*
+*NOTE: resolveOnInit (default value - true) only works when we don't have a resolve container (see the example bellow this one) and with ResolverConfig.Default (check out resolve config info if you don't understand this)*

 *user-list.resolver.ts*
 ```typescript